 How do you know you have a Bunion?

 A bunion is a visible, unmistakable bump on the inside of the foot.
 Besides that, symptoms include:

 - Hardened skin on the bottom of the foot

 - A callus or corn on the bump

 - Stiffness and restricted motion in the big toe

-- Physical exam: Your doctor will perform a careful exam of your foot.
-They will be able to diagnose a bunion based on the look and symptoms.
+- Physical exam: Your OSI doctor will perform a careful exam of your foot and will be able to diagnose a bunion based on the look and symptoms.

 Most bunions can be treated without surgery.
 Bunions cannot be healed, but the following treatment options can reduce your pain and discomfort:

 - Changes in footwear.
 Switch to shoes that fit properly and don’t compress the toes.
-Your Orthopedic and Sports Institute of the Fox Valley doctor can give you information about proper shoe fit.
+Your OSI doctor can give you information about proper shoe fit.

 - Protective pads can help cushion the painful area over the bunion, and they can be purchased at drugstores or pharmacies.

 - Orthotics and toe spacers.
 These devices can take pressure off your bunion and help relieve pain.

 - Applying ice several times a day for 20 minutes at a time can reduce swelling.